DeepTrackAI/text2image_dataset/README.md

 ## License

-This dataset is shared under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/) License, following the original licensing terms.
+As a derivative dataset, this repository is shared under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0)](https://creativecommons.org/licenses/by-sa/3.0/) License, following the original licensing terms.